fbpx

 The Boy Who Harnessed the Wind

-William is the only boy in his family, and one of seven children.
-He grew up in a family of farmers, in a country of farmers, most of which grew maize.
+William is one of seven children and the only boy in his family.
+He grew up in a family of farmers, in a country of farmers, most of whom grew maize.
 In 2001, his country experienced a horrible famine.
 In a short span of time, starvation caused the deaths of many people.
 With no food, there was also no income.
 In William’s words from his Ted Talk in July 2009: “I was forced to drop out of school.
 I looked at my father and looked at those dry fields.
 It was the future I couldn’t accept.”

 Photograph by: Gilbert Wimbe

-Determined to continue to learn, William visited the village library.
-He studied anything he could get his hands on but especially loved all things science.
+Determined to continue learning, William frequented the village library.
+He studied anything he could get his hands on, but he especially loved science.
 He was fascinated by books on energy and physics.
-If he was unable to read the words, as the books were written in English, he studied the diagrams and pictures in the books to help decipher the words on the pages.
+If he was unable to read the words, as the books were written in English, he studied the diagrams and pictures to help him decipher the words on the pages.

-However, it was a textbook on energy that lit a fire in William to reach further than anyone had before.
-He found a section on windmills and deciphered that a windmill could pump water and generate electricity.
-He was fascinated by this concept and worked hard to find a way to make this a reality for his people.
+A textbook on energy lit a fire in William to reach further than anyone in his village ever had before.
+He found a section on windmills and figured out that a windmill could pump water and generate electricity.
+He was fascinated by this concept and worked hard to make this a reality for his people.

 His first windmill, built from scraps, generated electricity for one light bulb.
 This seemingly small success was all that William needed to grow his confidence.
 One light bulb grew to multiple lights for his home, then to a machine to pump water for irrigation.
 People from his village came to charge their electronics.